BoykoDmytr/Boyko.University.FeP-1/README.md

 - Develop bitwise operations and logical operators for programming mode
 - Develop algorithms for calculating mean, median, mode, standard deviation, and variance
 - Develop arithmetic operations for complex numbers
+- Develop functionality for users to define and save custom functions or constants

 ## Week 1